matheusmoreira12/coldhex/README.md

 ./gtk_icon_fix
 ```

-At the end it'll ask for you root password to clean up icon caches.
-You are free to just not give it and git 'CTRL-C' if you Linux distro just run that at boot.
+At the end it'll ask for your root password to clean up icon caches.
+You are free to just not give it and hit 'CTRL-C' if your Linux distro just run that at boot.
 You have to figure out if that's your case for yourself.

 If you see errors such as `file not found` or `operation not permited`, then you might want to edit `gtk_icon_fix` script and change the following variables to your system needs: